programminghistorian/jekyll/_posts/2024-09-27-bulletin-issue-04.md

 Our incoming Chair of the Board of Trustees, **James Baker**, would like to share a few words to celebrate the significant and sustained contribution made to our project by our outgoing Chair, **Sofia Papastamkou**:

-“We reported in our June Bulletin that **Sofia Papastamkou** had recently stepped down as Chair of the Board of Trustees. **Sofia took on the role of Chair at an important moment in our journey** as a publisher: in Spring 2023, we had reorganised our structures and were looking to expand our team by hiring a Digital Humanities Publishing Assistant.
+“We shared in our June Bulletin that **Sofia Papastamkou** had recently stepped down as Chair of the Board of Trustees. **Sofia took on the role of Chair at an important moment in our journey** as a publisher: in Spring 2023, we had reorganised our structures and were looking to expand our team by hiring a Digital Humanities Publishing Assistant.
 Sofia’s first major task as Chair was to guide us through a successful recruitment process, which she did with purpose.

-**Under Sofia's leadership, _Programming Historian_ achieved some significant successes**: we celebrated the publication of our 200th and, later, 250th lessons since launch in 2008; we won best DH Training Materials category of the Digital Humanities Awards; we grew the support base of our Institutional Partner Programme, including new Gold Tier supporters; our lessons became discoverable through EBSCO and DARIAH Campus; and we expanded our outreach, communication, and community networking activities.
+**Under Sofia's leadership, _Programming Historian_ achieved some significant successes**: we celebrated the publication of our 200th and, later, 250th lessons since launch in 2008; we won [best DH Training Materials category of the Digital Humanities Awards](http://dhawards.org/dhawards2022/results/); we grew the support base of our Institutional Partner Programme, including new Gold Tier supporters; our lessons became discoverable through [EBSCO](https://www.ebsco.com/products/ebscohost-research-platform) and [DARIAH Campus](https://campus.dariah.eu/source/programming-historian/page/1); and we expanded our outreach, communication, and community networking activities.

 From her time as Manager Editor of _Programming Historian en français_, to her recent time as Chair, **Sofia's passion and enthusiasm for our work has been undiminished**.
 On behalf of the Board of Trustees, I wish to extend my heartfelt thanks to Sofia and **wish her every success** in her future work.”